Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature

 \begin{proof} $\rightarrow$

-In this direction, we need to prove that (\ref{sufneccondition}) holds if $g$ is a polymatroid function.
+In this direction, we need to prove that (\ref{sufneccondition}) holds if $g$ is an extended polymatroid function defined on the uniform matroid of rank $k+1$.
 If $g$ is a polymatroid function, we have that $g$ is monotone and submodular.
-If $g$ is monotone, then for any set $A\notin\mathcal{I}$, we have
+If $g$ is monotone, then for any set $A\notin\mathcal{I}$ with $|A|=k+1$, we have

-If $g$ is submodular, then for any set $A\notin\mathcal{I}$, any set $B\subset A$ with $|B|=|A|-1$, and any action $a\in B$, we have
+If $g$ is submodular, then for any set $A$ , any set $B\subset A$ with $|B|=k$, and any action $a\in B$, we have

 Combining (\ref{monotonereq1}) and (\ref{submodularreq2}), we have